-- Show the head judge your appointment letter.
-Appointments must be made in writing by a political party or a nonpartisan candidate. - Prove your Minnesota residence.
+- Show the head judge their appointment letter.
+Appointments must be made in writing by a political party or a nonpartisan candidate. - Prove their Minnesota residence.

-You must show one of the proofs of residence accepted for Election Day registration.
-You only need to prove you live in Minnesota; you do not need to live in the precinct.
+Challengers must show one of the proofs of residence accepted for Election Day registration.
+They only need to prove they live in Minnesota; they do not need to live in the precinct.

-• Ask where you can be stationed for the day.
-Your head judge should provide a chair in view of the poll book station but out of the way of voters.
-Please remain at your station during the day.
+Ask where they can be stationed for the day.

+The head judge should provide a chair in view of the poll book station but out of the way of voters.
+They should remain at the station during the day.